Synthwave Shader: How it Works

 - Calls the

-function separately for the world X and Z coordinates to determine the intensity contribution from vertical and horizontal lines, respectively.
+filtered_gridfunction separately for the world X and Z coordinates to determine the intensity contribution from vertical and horizontal lines, respectively.
 It ignores the Y coordinate, effectively projecting the grid onto the XZ plane.

 float line_intensity = max(grid_x, grid_z);